LiveFastEatTrashRaccoon/RaccoonForFriendica/CONTRIBUTING.md

 - [ ] checkout the `master` branch
 - [ ] increment `versionName` (ε) and `buildNumber` (α.β.γ-betaδ) in `gradle.properties`
 - [ ] create a file called `ε.txt` under `fastlane/metadata/android/en-US/changelogs/` with the
-  changes you want to display on the stores (remember: 500 character limit)
+  changes you want to display on the stores (remember: 500-character limit)
 - [ ] add everything to stage and create a commit with the message "version α.β.γ-betaδ"
 - [ ] tag the commit with the label "α.β.γ-betaδ"
 - [ ] push both the commit and tag to `origin` and wait for the workflows to finish